‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 Janice Baker-Kinney, a former bartender, found out at her Northern California home moments after agreeing in a phone call to speak with women who have accused a Wine Country mayor of sexual assault.

 Stacey Pinkerton, who fled to live in Spain after she says Cosby raped her, got word of his release while visiting family in her home state of Arkansas.
 Eden Tirl, an actress who appeared on “The Cosby Show,” learned of the Pennsylvania Supreme Court decision that overturned Cosby’s conviction while she was in England doing research for a book project.
-Helen Hayes caught a snippet of a news report while walking out the door of her San Francisco Bay area home to play tennis.
+Helen Hayes caught a snippet of a news report while walking out the door of her San Francisco Bay-area home to play tennis.

 Victoria Valentino was drinking tea and watching a public television program about flower arranging when her phone started ringing and reporters began appearing at her door in Pasadena, Calif.

+The criminal case is most likely finished, though a possibility remains that prosecutors could keep it alive by taking it to the U.S. Supreme Court.
+But Jules Epstein, a professor at Temple University’s law school, noted, “This is such a one-off situation that the U.S. Supreme Court might look at it and say, ‘It’s not worth our time because this will never happen again.’ ”

-It was a day they’d dreaded, but in many ways thought would never come.
-The following drawn from interviews with The Washington Post is an account in their own words lightly edited for clarity.
+Cosby’s early release was a day his accusers had dreaded but in many ways thought would never come.

+The following reactions are drawn from interviews with The Washington Post, lightly edited for clarity.

 Valentino, a former Playboy bunny who lives in Pasadena, says Cosby, now 83, raped her after giving her a “red pill” in the 1970s.